SubDisc/SubDisc/README.md

 ## To use

 1. Either download the last released version jar file (https://github.com/SubDisc/SubDisc/releases/) or build it yourself (below).
-2. Double-click on the .jar file or use java cli (ex.: `java --jar subdisc-gui-2.1094.jar`).
+2. Double-click on the .jar file or use java cli (ex.: `java -jar target/subdisc-gui.jar`).

 The interface should appear, and you are ready to open a data file and discover subgroups!